The dubbing definition in film

 Open Clideo’s subtitle editor in any browser you prefer.
 You can use the tool both on your computer or mobile.

 Then choose how you want to add your captions.
-You can either add them manually or upload the .SRT file if you have it already.
+For example, you can add them manually or upload the .SRT file if you have it already.

 Add and edit subtitles